ullenius/jspunytest/README.md

 // Assert expected === actual
 assertStrictEquals(expected, actual)

-// Assert when enclosed close throws an exception of type X or any of its
+// Assert when enclosed code throws an exception of type X or any of its
 // derived types
 assertThrows( Error, function willThrowException() {
     throw new EvalError(); // derived of type Error